iWriteGigs

 B the difference between the average earnings of adult children and their parents.

-C the difference between the average earnings of new workers and experienced workers.
+C the difference between the average earnings of husbands and wives.

 D the difference between the income of workers and the needs of their aged parents.